helgarfri/helgarfri/README.md

 ## Hi there 👋

+- I'm currently studying Computer Science at Universidad Complutense Madrid
+- I'm also doing some cool projects like map-in-color v2 and will release it soon

 <!--
 **helgarfri/helgarfri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.